-- Laboratories should maintain an updated database with all samples received and tested and the results of testing. - Laboratories should send results immediately after completion of testing to: - the health facility where the patient was admitted, with identifying information where available so the results can be added to the register and clinic records; and - the surveillance unit at the respective health authorities (district, provincial and national level) to update the epidemiological information and the situation report. - Report results of antimicrobial susceptibility testing immediately to the Ministry of Health Clinical Care Services and the health facility to assure appropriate antimicrobial treatment.
+- Laboratories should maintain an updated database with all samples received and tested and the results of all testing performed. - Ensure that there are national standardised laboratory reporting procedures and reporting forms with built in quality control measures to ensure minimum levels of reporting and accuracy of reporting. - Laboratories should send results immediately after completion of testing to: - the health facility where the patient was admitted, with identifying information where available, so the results can be added to the register and clinic records; and - o the health authorities to update the epidemiological information. - Report results of antimicrobial susceptibility testing immediately to the Ministry of Health Clinical Care Services and the health facility to ensure appropriate antimicrobial treatment.